YinTat/yintat.github.io/_teaching/cse535-winter20.md

 + Course evaluation: Homework (100%)
 + Prerequisite: basic knowledge of algorithms, probability, linear algebra.

+## Free Consulting Service (only for students)

+If you have any difficult optimization problems in your research, feel free to ask me.
+Similarly, if you have done some amazing optimization research and want to tell me, do not hesitate.
+Email me for an appointment.

 ## Assignments

 Submitted via [Gradescope](https://www.gradescope.com/courses/35189).
 Check emails.